obaker8/blog/_posts/2018-02-01-Keeping-Your-New-Year's-Resolutions-in-the-Year-of-the-Dog.md

 <hr>

 There's a reason many Universities and even some offices are bringing in therapy dogs as a stress relief tool.
 Interacting with a dog is an easy way to put a smile on your face, and make your pet feel appreciated and loved.
 So when you're feeling like you're at your wits end, and about to break that last new years resolution, ask yourself, what would my dog do?
 Then do just that - lay down on the couch, call over your pooch, and just lean into the cuddle.

+This post was written by our guest blogger and fellow dog lover Jon Spenceley.
+Comment below to let him know how your dog is helping you with your New Year's Resolutions.